scubamatrix/cn-csc107/README.md

 You should now be ready to work on a vscode project.

-- You should create a separate folder for your course assignments.
+- You can create a folder for your course assignments using the `pyproject.toml` and `setup.cfg` files in this repo as a starter project.

-- Select `File > Open Folder` and then browse and select the workspace folder for your assignment.
+- Select `File > Open Folder` and then browse and select the workspace folder you created for your assignment.